yiboyang/MIPS-athon/readme.txt

 additional 20 seconds.

 How to:
-To use the program, first make sure that all provided dictionary files are in the same directory as MARS, once that is accomplished simply assemble and run the program.
+To use the program, start mars in the folder that contains the project.
+Open and run "src/asm/main.asm".
+Make sure that the dictionary files are in the "include" directory relative to the place where mars is started.

 To play the game, enter "start" when prompted to do so, then a new round will start and you can start entering words.
 Once you have found all the words you